ibm-cloud-docs/account/iam-login_fedid.md

 ### Applying trusted profiles as an IBMid user
 {: #login-ibmid-users}

-If you are an IMBid user, complete the following steps to log in to the {{site.data.keyword.cloud_notm}} console by using a trusted profile:
+If you are an IBMid user, complete the following steps to log in to the {{site.data.keyword.cloud_notm}} console by using a trusted profile:

 1. Go to the [{{site.data.keyword.cloud_notm}} login page](/login).
 2. Enter your IBMid, or if you are using single sign-on (SSO), enter your company email address, and click **Continue**.